charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 By about 8,000 years ago, Eurasia was covered with sedentary population centers dependent on food production.
 Wheat and peas were domesticated in the Fertile Crescent by about 10,000 years ago, while corn and beans were domesticated in the Americas by about 6,000 years ago.

-The author traces a causal chain from food production to each of the technologies listed up top.

-two big questions
-- why did food production develop at such different times?
-- how did food production lead to technology?

 The first evidence of human food production is from the Fertile Crescent 10,000 years ago.
 Food production was developed independently in the Americas, but not until much later, about 6,000 years ago.
 Sub-Saharan Africa also developed it later.
 Australia didn't develop food production at all.

 Rice, soybeans, and pigs were domesticated in China[^3] around the same time.

 [^3]: The author devotes a lot of pages to the emergence of food production in the Fertile Crescent, including analysis of the climate and geography.
 Similar analysis is lacking for China, even though crops were domesticated there around the same time.
 It's possible that archeological evidence from China was more difficult to access in the 1990s.
 This is my biggest frustration with the book.